What is the formula?

 Difficult to measure i.e., data availability, data quality, market changes.

-Is it a good idea to use price elasticity of demand?
+Is it a good idea to use the price elasticity of demand?

-Ultimately, it depends whether the PED was recently calculated to determine is reliability in making decisions today.
+- Ultimately, it depends on whether the PED was recently calculated to determine its reliability in making decisions today.

-Ultimately, it depends whether or not they can afford to make the wrong decision at the moment in time.
+- Ultimately, it depends on whether or not they can afford to make the wrong decision at the right time.

 Past Paper Questions on Price Elasticity of Demand (PED)